Chewy Oatmeal Raisin Cookies

 - In a large bowl, cream together the butter, brown sugar, egg and vanilla until smooth and creamy.
 In a separate small bowl, whisk together the flour, baking soda, cinnamon, nutmeg, and salt.
 Add the dry ingredients to the butter/sugar mixture.
 Blend until combined.
 Stir in the oats and raisins.

-- Spoon about a tablespoon of dough into a round ball, leaving space between each cookie.
-They will spread a little.
+- Spoon about a tablespoon of dough into a round ball and place on prepared baking sheet, leaving about 2-inches between each cookie.
 Bake them for 10 to 12 minutes.
 Take them out when they are golden at the edges but still a little under baked in the middle.
 Let them sit on the hot baking sheet for five minutes before transferring them to cooling rack.

 Follow twopeasandpod on Instagram and show us what recipes you are making from our blog!
 Use the hashtag #twopeasandtheirpod!
 We want to see what you are making in your kitchen!